ably/docs/gatsby-toolchain/data/transform/pre-parser/README.md

 ## Compare

-1. Parser enhancements - transforms an ordered array of `{ data, type }` objects in some way, commonly extracting and flattening data.
+1. Parser enhancements - transforms data with enhancements from `attributes` and document `path`
+2. Post-parser - transforms data after it has been parsed by a dedicated parser such as `textile-js`
-2. Component mapping - maps `{ data, type }` objects to React components based on `type`.
+3. Component mapping - maps `{ data, type }` objects to React components based on `type`.
-3. React components - standardise the behaviour, presentation, layout and markup semantics of `data` from `{ data, type }` objects.
+4. React components - standardise the behaviour, presentation, layout and markup semantics of `data` from `{ data, type }` objects.

 ## Usage